Perimenopause and Antidepressants: Honor Your Moods

-You are a beautiful person, who experiences different moods based upon your cycles, hormones, feelings, and stress level.
+You are a beautiful person who experiences different moods based upon your cycles, hormones, feelings, and stress level.
 Did you know that your moods are teaching you about yourself?
 How we feel does not define who we are.
-It’s simply our innate self trying to tell us something that does not feel right.
+It’s merely our innate self trying to tell us something that does not feel right.
 If you have not read the book Moody Bitches by Dr. Julie Holland, I highly recommend it!
 Holland shares some incredible insight on honoring our moods as we age, antidepressant use, and our changing hormones.

 Perimenopause and Antidepressants

 Many women are treated with antidepressants (SSRIs) to help raise their serotonin levels.
 In many circumstances, antidepressants are warranted.
 However, I do think they are extremely overprescribed, especially to women who are entering perimenopausal years and experiencing mood changes due to hormonal shifts.
 Rather than taking medications as a first-line, why not explore and address the root cause?

 More times than not, Doctors are prescribing antidepressants without truly understanding what is going on in the body to create these symptoms.
 I am not anti-medication.
 I repeat: I am not anti-medication.
 Depression must be taken seriously, and in many cases, antidepressants are warranted.
 What I am against is ‘quick fix’ and Band-aids, vs. genuinely understanding the root cause of what may be happening within your body to create this imbalance.

 The Luteal Phase: Work Through Your SH*T and Finding the Message